 like an invisible "scarlet number" that can harm a child for life.

 I’ve written often about the dangers of the latest fad sweeping through child welfare, “predictive analytics.”
 The idea is to use an algorithm to predict which parents supposedly are likely to abuse their children.
 Proponents say it reduces human bias.
 In fact, it magnifies human bias and gives it a false veneer of objectivity.
 It is the nuclear weapon of child welfare.

 So it’s no wonder that the most prominent proponents of predictive analytics also are those who are most fanatical about wanting to tear apart more families – and often those most deeply in denial about the problem of racism in child welfare.
-The predictive analytics cheerleading squad is led by people such as Elizabeth Bartholet and her principal disciple, Daniel Heimpel and Richard Gelles, and his principal disciple, Naomi Schafer Riley.
+The predictive analytics cheerleading squad is led by people such as Elizabeth Bartholet and Richard Gelles, and Gelles' principal disciple, Naomi Schafer Riley.

 Indeed, it is very hard to find anyone who supports this kind of computerized racial profiling who is both a real advocate of family preservation and does not run a child welfare system.

 For those who do run such systems, the temptation can be irresistible.
 That brings us to Pittsburgh and surrounding Allegheny County, Pa.
 That jurisdiction is the only one I know of where predictive analytics is up and running.
 (Similar efforts in Los Angeles and Illinois failed spectacularly.)
 The Pittsburgh experiment has been the subject of numerous gushy tributes from people like, well, Naomi Schaefer Riley – and one real critique, a chapter in Virginia Eubanks’ book, Automating Inequality, excerpted in Wired.